thesofproject/sof-docs/developer_guides/firmware/mem-mgmt.rst

 ***********
 The system zone receives a series of allocations during the system initialization phase.
-Since no memory is freed until the system (core) goes down, the allocation mechanism may be simple, ensuring that a sufficient offset to the beginning of free space left is maintained.
+Since no memory is freed until the system (core) goes down, the allocation mechanism might be simple, ensuring that a sufficient offset to the beginning of free space left is maintained.

 .. graphviz:: images/system-zone.dot